berndporr/neato-xv11-lidar/README.md

   * `byte 1 : <"invalid data" flag> <"strength warning" flag> <distance 13:8>`
   * `byte 2 : <signal strength 7:0>`
   * `byte 3 : <signal strength 15:8>`
-The distance information is in mm, and coded on 14 bits.The minimum distance is around 15cm, and the maximum distance is around 6m.
+The distance information is in mm, and coded on 14 bits.
+The minimum distance is around 15cm, and the maximum distance is around 6m.
 When bit 7 of byte 1 is set, it indicates that the distance could not be calculated.
 When this bit is set, it seems that byte 0 contains an error code.
 Examples of error code are 0x02, 0x03, 0x21, 0x25, 0x35 or 0x50...
 When it's `21`, then the whole block is `21 80 XX XX`, but for all the other values it's the data block is `YY 80 00 00`...